 Looking for the good stuff – Changing my expectations is so powerful because I’m free to look for magic moments as they happen.
 A good way for me to practice is to look for ways I can help that will go unnoticed.
 The view is incredible as I go about those ideas quietly and with a smile.
 In the ordinary moments of peeling potatoes, sleeping in or having another cup of cocoa, I’m no longer working toward a goal.
 Instead, I’m enjoying the goal.
 Time together.

 Be gentle – When I am demanding too much of myself, experience around here has proven, that these demands are likely to be deflected on others.
 Everyone is left feeling like we don’t measure up.
 This goes directly against what the holiday season is all about.
 Deep breath.
 I am worthy and I don’t have to measure up because of His love!!
-Self talk and self care are both difficult if I try to change it in my mind, but if I let love and humility overwhelm my heart, then it just naturally overflows to those around me.
+If I let love and humility overwhelm my heart, then it just naturally overflows to those around me.

-I look forward to a time when we again gather around a big table with all the fixin’s, but my perspective has been forever changed.
+Each year looks different and this year we went to the lodge early and will have a bountiful Thanksgiving table too!
+But my perspective has been forever changed.
 Here’s to embracing the traditions that are right for us right now.

 From R7 to you —